zwang695/alexa-skills-list/skills/B01BN1DYBQ/README.md

 "Alexa Open Mindfulness and Ask for a peaceful meditation" "Alexa Open Mindfulness and Ask for a river meditation" "Alexa Open Mindfulness and Ask for a forest meditation"

-You can also use the example phrases below as your guide.
-For more information about affirmations, meditations and mindfulness, visit walkingaffirmations.com

 ***